 Nobody likes to be the bad guy.

-So how do you get guests to pay attention to your do’s and do not’s?
+So how do you get potential and registered guests to pay attention to your do’s and do not’s?
 Here are five ways we’ve found to be effective when writing Airbnb house rules.

 Give them personality.